MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Enable-AzSqlInstanceActiveDirectoryOnlyAuthentication.md

 ResourceGroup01   ManagedInstance01   True
 ```

-This command enables Azure Active Directory (Azure AD) only authentication requirement for an AzureSQL Managed Instance named ManagedInstance01 that is associated with a resource group named ResourceGroup01.
+This command enables Microsoft Entra-only authentication requirement for an AzureSQL Managed Instance named ManagedInstance01 that is associated with a resource group named ResourceGroup01.

 ## PARAMETERS